-is paid for the fair value of such assistance; and
+is paid for the fair value of such assistance.

-would not be residing in the unit except to provide such necessary assistance to the household member.
+A PCA may be a member of a family or household, as defined in subsection (a) of the definition of Family (Household) in 760 CMR 5.03; provided that a PCA who is a Family member shall not be considered a remaining member of the Family (Household), as defined in subsection (b) of the definition of Family (Household) in 760 CMR 5.03, for the purposes of continued occupancy after the tenant ceases to occupy the unit unless the PCA has income that is included in gross household income.

 Pet.
 A domesticated animal of a species that is commonly kept as a household pet in the community.
 A cat, dog, gerbil, or hamster is an example of a domesticated animal which is commonly kept as a household pet.
 A monkey or snake is an example of an animal which is not commonly kept as a household pet in the community.
 A service animal which is specially trained to assist an individual with a disability in specific activities of daily living (for example, a dog guiding individuals with impaired vision or alerting individuals with impaired hearing) is not considered a pet for which permission to keep is required when it is kept in a safe and sanitary manner by an individual with a disability to whom the animal gives necessary assistance in activities of daily living; a service animal shall be considered a pet in computing the number of pets kept.
 Caged birds, which are not unreasonably noisy, or fish in tanks are not considered pets for which permission to keep is required.